thomassandsor/ConnectorRandomGIF/Readme.md

-Download the connector to have fun with random GIF's
+Use this connector to retreive random gifs based on a tag

+# Example with adaptive cards
 ![Bilde](./example/AdaptiveCard.gif)